-If the demand is made onboard or in respect of a vessel managed by the Company, it must be immediately reported to the vessel's operations department.
+If the demand is made onboard or in respect of a vessel managed by the Company, please refer to the Protocol for Handling the Demands for Bribes or Facilitation Payments and report the demand to the vessel's operations department.
 If a demand for payment is accompanied by a threat to your health or safety, this is extortion, not facilitation.
 You should always put your safety first.
 If you make a health and safety payment, report it to your department head and/or the Legal & Compliance Department as soon as possible.

 We should never be involved in any form of bribery directly or indirectly through any intermediaries, agents or other third parties.
 We must also refrain from creating the appearance of involvement in any improper payments.
 Any act that contravenes our policy could be considered a criminal offense under the relevant jurisdiction and could also lead to the immediate termination of your employment.
-We take any breach in this matter very seriously and any allegation of breach will be promptly investigated.
+We take any breach in this policy very seriously and any allegation of breach will be promptly investigated.